xMOROx/netpix/README.md

 Supports Linux and MacOS.

-1. RTPeeker depends on `libpcap`, make sure to install it:
+1. Netpix depends on `libpcap`, make sure to install it:

 ```shell
 # installed on MacOS by default